 An NL trial by Andrew Leftt resulted in a jury verdict of $1,400,000.00 after substituting as attorneys for another firm that was unable to try the case and unable to secure any offer of settlement.

 The NL Trial Team of H.Q.
-Nguyen and Andrew Leftt secured a $25.5 Million verdict after 3 months of trial for a bicyclist harmed by the negligence of the New York City Transit Authority (NYCTA) and Metropolitan Transportation Authority (MTA).
+Nguyen and Andrew Leftt obtained a jury verdict of $25,500,000.00 million after 3 months of trial for a bicyclist harmed by the negligence of the New York City Transit Authority (NYCTA) and Metropolitan Transportation Authority (MTA).

 Our client’s face was severely disfigured when the front tire of his bicycle nosedived into a 1 3/8 inch gap in the sidewalk.
 Several other well known law firms turned down the case, concerned they would be unable to prove that the NYCTA and MTA were negligent.
 NL rose to the challenge and was able to overcome the negative issues.

 The NL Trial Team of H.Q.
 Nguyen and Andrew Leftt obtained a $4,750,000.00 settlement during a jury trial for a young nurse that was struck by a motor vehicle as she was crossing the street.
 She suffered a traumatic brain injury (TBI) that consisted of a skull fracture with epidural and subdural hematoma.

 She underwent a craniotomy within 24 hours of the accident.
 Despite her traumatic brain injury, she returned to work in a matter of months.
 She worked full time, performing her work without noticeable signs of impairment to her colleagues.
 She also passed her boards, becoming a Nurse Practitioner after her accident and was able to gain employment as a full time Nurse Practitioner increasing her salary.
 The defense attorneys and insurance companies during the initial stages of litigation valued this traumatic brain injury case as one where the plaintiff fully recovered and offered no more than $250,000 after two years of litigation.
 As such, both Nguyen Leftt, P.C. partners, Andrew Leftt and H.Q.
 Nguyen, prepared for trial to fully explain the extent of Plaintiff’s traumatic brain injury despite her ability to work full time as a nurse and then as a nurse practitioner.
 Nguyen Leftt’s preparation for this trial included a mock jury trial to explore certain strengths and weaknesses of Plaintiff’s case.
 Nguyen Leftt won an argument at trial allowing the firm to use results from a Diffuse Tensor Imaging (DTI) MRI as evidence of Traumatic Axonal Injury (TAI).
 This is at the very forefront of scientific evidence in New York’s courts.
 Their extensive and meticulous preparation for trial, to explain the insidious nature of white matter damage and its subtle but significant effect on cognitive stamina despite plaintiff’s ability to return to full time work led to a settlement of $4,750,000.00 after two days of trial (the insurance coverage was limited to $5,000,000).
 We are proud of this result in not only that we achieved nineteen (19) times what was offered before trial but that we maintain a practice that allows for two seasoned trial lawyers to be able to devote their time and energy to a single trial to achieve a just result.*

 An NL trial, by H.Q.
-Nguyen, resulted in a jury verdict of $2,700,000.00 for a 58 year old woman, was struck by a bus as she was crossing the street in a crosswalk.
+Nguyen, resulted in a jury verdict of $2,700,000.00 for a 58 year old woman, who was struck by a bus as she was crossing the street in a crosswalk.

 She suffered neck, back, and knee injuries requiring surgeries to all three parts of her body.
 She eventually returned to work as a baby sitter, walking several miles each day to and from her job.
 The defense hired private investigators to follow and video her as she worked looking after children in a family.
 The defense claimed that she darted out from between two parked vehicles beyond the crosswalk.
 The defense also claimed that our client was not paying attention and walked into the bus’ path while looking at her phone.
-After a six week trial, the jury found the bus company owner 100% negligent, and awarded her $2.7 Million.
-The case was tried by H.Q.
-Nguyen obtained a $2,250,000.00 settlement at the commencement of trial for a 37 year old man, was shopping at Best Buy when a box containing a coffee maker fell from the shelf striking him on the back of his head.
+After a six week trial, the jury found the bus company owner 100% negligent, and awarded her $2.7 million.*

+NL, by H.Q.
+Nguyen obtained a $2,250,000.00 settlement at the commencement of trial for a 37 year old man, who was shopping at Best Buy when a box containing a coffee maker fell from the shelf striking him on the back of his head.

 Our client suffered a mild Traumatic Brain Injury as well as injuries to his neck and back.
 Numerous offers were made by Best Buy to settle the case before trial to test our resolve to see the case through verdict.
 It was only when we were about to start trial that the case settled for $2.25 million.*

-An NL trial by Andrew Leftt resulted in a jury verdict of nearly $1,500,000.00 for purely mental pain and suffering for approximately 6.5 years amounting to nearly $1.5 Million for a cab driver rear-ended by a vehicle owned and operated by the City of New York.
+An NL trial by Andrew Leftt resulted in a jury verdict of nearly $1,500,000.00 for purely mental pain and suffering lasting approximately 6.5 years for a cab driver rear-ended by a vehicle owned and operated by the City of New York.

 A Queens jury disregarded the City of New York’s argument that the cab driver did not suffer a Traumatic Brain Injury as a result of being involved a minor impact accident.
 The City argued that the cab driver was not suffering from any cognitive or psychiatric conditions since he was able to drive 40 hours a week after the accident.
 At trial, the City offered $500,000, ten times the amount demanded by the first attorney who had the case.*